ovity/octotree/README.md

 Activate lazy-loading for specific repositories by clicking the ⚡️ icon in the Octotree sidebar header.

 Lazy-loading is helpful when you work with a big repositories (e.g. Linux, Kubernetes).
-The drawback is it doesn't feel as smooth as non-lazy-loading because Octotree has to make an API request and render every subdirectory as you click on it.
-By activating lazy-loading only for large repositories, you'll have the best of both worlds.
+The downside is it requires Octotree to make an API request and render every subdirectory as you click on the directory.
+This feature allows you to activate lazy-load for only certain repositories.

 ### Enhanced code review